jsabo/gremlin-demo/pcf-us-east-1/README.md

 ## Deploying the BOSH Director on AWS

-### 5. Deploy the BOSH Environment
+### 6. Deploy the BOSH Environment

-Run the following command to create a new BOSH environment on AWS.
-Make sure to set your AWS credentials in the environment variables:
+Make sure your AWS credentials are set in your environment variables, then run:

 ```bash
 bbl up --aws-access-key-id $BBL_AWS_SECRET_ACCESS_KEY_ID \